sandrinebytes/SIEM-Log-Analysis-Case-Study/README.md

 # SIEM-Log-Analysis-Case-Study

+## Case Study Overview

-A hands-on SIEM log analysis and incident response mini-case study.
-Investigates a compromised Windows system using DeepBlueCLI, documenting suspicious activity, malicious executables, persistence accounts, and SOC-style findings with screenshots and commands.
+This repository presents a hands-on Security Operations Center (SOC) case study focused on analyzing a potentially compromised Windows system.
+The scenario involves investigating suspicious activity, identifying malicious executables, persistence mechanisms, and unauthorized user accounts.

-# SIEM-Log-Analysis-Case-Study
+**Objectives:**
+- Detect and analyze malicious activity within system logs.
+- Identify indicators of compromise (IoCs) such as malware, suspicious services, and persistence accounts.
+- Document findings clearly for incident response and reporting purposes.

+**Tools Used:**
+- **DeepBlueCLI** – for automated log parsing and analysis.
+- **Windows Command Line Utilities** – for identifying user accounts, services, and executables.
+- **Screenshots** – to visually document key findings for clarity and reporting.

+This case study demonstrates practical SOC skills, including log analysis, threat detection, and persistence investigation, providing a clear, step-by-step overview of the incident response process.

 ## Project Objectives
 Perform a SIEM log analysis and incident response mini-case study on a Windows system compromised with a Meterpreter reverse shell.
 Investigate logs, identify malicious activity, and document the process like a SOC report.